Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 DIR /?

-You can display the details of any DOS command and their usage in this way, by typing the command followed by /?, in the DOS Command prompt.
+You can display the details of any DOS command and its usage in this way, by typing the command followed by /?, in the DOS Command prompt.

 Display Folders in C: Drive.

-Now, let us display the listing of all the folders in C: drive on the screen.
+Now, let us display the listing of all the folders in the C: drive on the screen.

 Warning: Don't say I didn't warn you that this will be a lengthy list, and may take a few minutes to display all of them on the screen.